biodavidjm/frontpage-dictybase/documentation/frontpage-design.md

-frontpage-dictybase
+Design Principles
 ===================

-*The new dynamic FrontPage of dictyBase.*

----

 # Introduction

 Development of a dynamic framework for the dictybase using AngularJS, an open-source web application framework.
 The advantage of AngularJS is that the client side only requires HTML, CSS, and Javascript.
 The model-view-controller capability makes both development and testing easier.

-# Design principles
+These are the design principles

 ## FrontPage